 Location: Florianópolis, Brazil

-Description: This innovative course will examine the popular culture of the last 50 years of the 20th century by focusing on the music and lyrics of the most popular rock groups as well as other important signs of the times gleaned from documentaries, slogans, advertising, newspapers, and television.
+Description: This innovative course will examine the popular culture of the last fifty years of the twentieth century by focusing on the music and lyrics of the most popular rock groups, as well as other important signs of the times gleaned from documentaries, slogans, advertising, newspapers and television.

 Location: San Sebastián, Spain